wp-plugins/heyyou/readme.txt

 	* drag and drop ordering of posts
 	* create categories of posts within a page
 	* add "attachments" with a checkbox to create galleries for posts
-	* an interface to eaisly add meta fields to lists, ie: "Age", "Media"
+	* an interface to eaisly add meta fields to posts lists, ie: "Age", "Avatar"
-	* outputting: a simple textarea with %macros% placeholders and HTML for formatting the posts output (useful for: FAQ, Staff Listing, Press Releases, ect.)
+	* outputting: a simple textarea with `%macro%`'s placeholders and HTML for formatting the posts output (useful for: FAQ, Staff Listing, Press Releases, ect.)
 	* outputting: can bypass default %macros% output and use PHP in your theme instead
 	* importing/exporting for transferring/duplicating page configurations
 * Custom Media Library: